unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 public IAsyncCommand DoWork { get; }
 ```

 In some scenarios, you may need to use the method only, without a command generated for it.
-You can use the [`ImplicitCommand` attribute](#implicit-commands-attribute) to switch off or back on command generation for certain methods, classes, or assemblies.
+You can use the [`ImplicitCommands` attribute](#implicitcommands-attribute) to switch off or back on command generation for certain methods, classes, or assemblies.
 For example, in this code, the `ImplicitCommand` attribute has been used to disable the creation of the command for the `DoWork` method.

 ```csharp
 [ImplicitCommand(false)]